kakanisridhar/notes/aws/AWS.md

 interaction with AWS services - via api calls - aws management console - web ui , aws cli , aws sdks

 # Security

 Both you and AWS responsible for security

 AWS responsibility: AWS for security of the cloud, i.e buildings and fiber cables, physical infra like virtualization servers , software.

 Customer responsibility: you are responsible for patching os of ec2 instance , encrypting data in transit and rest, backing up data, configuring firewals..

+## Billing and cost management

+Billing and cost management / Bills / Charges by services

+Billing and cost management / Budget  - Set up alerts here using templates for AWS to alert when budget crosses a limit